redpenguinyt/RPICDB/README.md

 ### Features:

-* Mod commands - warn, mute, clear, block, nuke and
+* Mod commands - warn, mute, clear, block, nuke, kick and ban
-* Leveling system
+* Toggleable levelling system
 * Fun commands!
 Memes, choose, rickrolls!
 * Utility commands!
 Get information about users and your server, and more!
 * Youtube notifications!
-User set
+Set a yt channel id and get notified of your favourite youtuber's uploads!
-*
+* Polls!
+Create reaction polls

 ### Commands: